Title

 Court of Appeals Ruling

-2. Whether the Quitclaim and Release was valid
+2. Whether the Quitclaim and Release is valid.

-3. Whether petitioner’s appeal was perfected within the reglementary period
+3. Whether petitioner’s appeal to the NLRC was timely perfected (appeal bond sufficiency).

 ...continue reading